 • Potatoes are best kept somewhere cool, preferably dark and well ventilated - a cupboard or wardrobe is a good option, or even a garage.
 You can also store onions and garlic the same way.

 • Don’t keep bananas next to other fruit as the bananas release a gas called ethylene that will cause your fruits to ripen too quickly.
 Don’t keep ripe bananas in a plastic bag either as this seals the ethylene in and causes them to go brown/black.
-(If you store a few apples with your potatoes the same gas will help keep the potatoes for longer.)

 • Tomatoes can be stored at room temperature and don’t need to be refrigerated; they will ripen better and it improves their flavour.